 - Sign the non-disclosure agreement (NDA).

-- Necessary tools and technology:
+- Tools and technology:

 - Get the computer prepared.

-- Get his/her company email address prepared.
+- Get their company email address prepared.

 - Get all the required software installed.